 - Shelter and transitional housing in Iroquois County, including for veterans.

 - Other resources include lodging, a food pantry, and Christmas assistance programs.

 East Central Illinois Community Action Agency – The non-profit has two locations in Iroquois County.
 They are as follows.
 There is a site at Gilman Family Center at 210 North Central (dial (815) 265-4685 or (800) 764-2555) as well as the Watseka Center at (217) 554-9110.
 More information is below, or read more on East Central Illinois Community Action Agency.

 ECI offers cash grants from the Low Income Home Energy Assistance Program (LIHEAP).
 The funds help with paying heating and utility bills, with a focus on summer and cold winter months.
 Iroquois County families can also learn about resources ranging from job placement to ESL classes, Head Start, and state benefits such as food stamps.
 Other aid is provided too, such as referrals to agencies that assist with deposits or that offer help with paying back rent.

 Catholic Charities churches also help families, veterans, the poor, and veterans in Iroquois County among others.
 There is a mobile food pantry, elderly case management and budgeting support, financial for for bills or rent, and assistance for children or students.
-There is referrals, job programs, clothing, and more.
+There is referrals, job programs, clothing, information on gasoline vouchers, and more.
 The faith based charity is for the poor and less fortunate.
 Continue with Iroquois and Kankakee County Catholic Charity programs.